Delta-9 Drinks vs Gummies: Which One Should You Choose?

 A standard jar of gummies usually contains thirty 10 mg pieces (300 mg total) and costs around $35.

 If you want the absolute highest milligram count for the lowest dollar amount, buy gummies.
-If you are willing to pay a premium for the social “cocktail” experience, buy drinks.
+If you are willing to pay a little premium for the social “cocktail” experience, buy drinks.

 Frequently Asked Questions